Thomas Gibson: Career

-Criminal Minds and exit from the show
+Criminal Minds

-In 2005, he was cast as Supervisory Special Agent Aaron "Hotch" Hotchner, the unit chief of the Behavioral Analysis Unit (BAU), in the series Criminal Minds.
+In 2005, Gibson was cast as Supervisory Special Agent Aaron "Hotch" Hotchner, the unit chief of the Behavioral Analysis Unit (BAU), in the series Criminal Minds.

-On August 11, 2016, Gibson was suspended (after appearing in two episodes of the 12th season of Criminal Minds) following an on-set altercation with a writer-producer; he apologized for the confrontation in a statement, claiming the dispute arose from creative differences in an episode he was directing.

-Gibson previously directed six episodes of Criminal Minds since 2013, along with two last season episodes of Dharma & Greg in 2001.
+Gibson directed six episodes of Criminal Minds beginning in 2013 (in 2001, he directed two last-season episodes of Dharma & Greg).
 Gibson had a prior altercation with an assistant director and had undergone anger-management counseling at that time.

+On August 11, 2016, Gibson was suspended (after appearing in two episodes of the 12th season of Criminal Minds) following an on-set altercation with writer-producer Virgil Williams; he apologized for the confrontation in a statement, claiming the dispute arose from creative differences in an episode he was directing.

-The following day, ABC Studios and CBS Studios (which co-distribute Criminal Minds) issued a statement announcing that Gibson's contract with the series had been terminated.
+The following day, ABC Studios and CBS Television Studios (which co-distribute Criminal Minds) issued a statement announcing that Gibson's contract with the series had been terminated.
 The statement included the information that his character's exit story from the series had yet to be determined.
-In the October 12, 2016, episode "Taboo", the absence of Gibson's character is explained as being away on special assignment; however, in the episode "Elliot's Pond", it is revealed that he resigned and went into the Witness Protection Program after noticing a serial killer stalking his son.
+In the October 12, 2016, episode "Taboo", the absence of Gibson's character is explained as being away on special assignment; however, in the episode "Elliot's Pond", it is revealed that he resigned and went into the Witness Protection Program after discovering that a serial killer was stalking his son.

 Personal life

-Gibson resides in San Antonio, Texas.
-His son, Travis Carter, was featured in the Season 10 episode "Boxed In" (#5) of Criminal Minds as a friend of a kidnapped child.
+Gibson resided in San Antonio, Texas, and has a house on Sullivan's Island, South Carolina, which he frequents.
+Gibson has three children including his son, Travis Carter, who was featured in the Season 10 episode "Boxed In" (#5) of Criminal Minds as a friend of a kidnapped child.
 Gibson and his wife Christine separated in 2011, and he filed for divorce in 2014.
 The divorce was final on February 14, 2018.

 Gibson enjoys golf.
 He plays at the AT&T Pebble Beach Pro-Am every year, as well as other golfing events, and is friends with golfer Corey Pavin.
 He was part of the 2010 Host Committee for the Inaugural SAG Foundation Golf Classic, and he co-hosted the 2nd Annual SAG Foundation Golf Classic with Criminal Minds castmate Joe Mantegna.